"The mind is everything. What you think you become."

 Short breaks are more effective when they involve physical movement or nature exposure

-Sometimes, stepping back is the best way to move forward.
+Sometimes, stepping back is the key to moving forward.

 Sources: Sophia Cho & et al. (2022).
 Give Me a Better Break: Choosing Workday Break Activities to Maximize Resource Recovery.
 Journal of Applied Psychology. doi:10.1037/apl0000887; Sophie Leroy (2009).
 Why Is It So Hard to Do My Work?.
 Organizational Behavior and Human Decision Processes. doi:10.1016/j.obhdp.2009.04.002; MaryCarol Hunter et al. (2019).
 Urban Nature Experiences Reduce Stress in the Context of Daily Life.
 Frontiers in Psychology. doi:10.3389/fpsyg.2019.00722